happy0717/dify_api_-completion-chat-workflow-_Public_interface_traversable/README.md

 # dify api [completion/chat/workflow] Public interface traversable
 dify api [completion/chat/workflow] There is a public interface traversal vulnerability.
-Unauthorized attackers can obtain device information by traversing the 16-bit API path and use the newly created model application.
+Unauthorized attackers can obtain device information by traversing the 16-bit API path and use the newly created model application.Unauthorized attackers can use the specific path behind the [completion/chat/workflow] API as the application identifier of the model API.
+After successfully obtaining the API, they can use the model application created by the Dify content creator through the traversed API, and can use the model resources of the Dify content creator without restriction, and even the physical host resources of the model.
 # What is Dify
 is an open-source LLM app development platform.
 Dify's intuitive interface combines AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you quickly go from prototype to production.https://github.com/langgenius/dify